Jon Moss: Culture Club – early times (1981–1986)

 Moss joined Culture Club after a phone call from the band's singer Boy George.
 Culture Club was in need of a drummer, and Boy George knew of Moss through an acquaintance.
 After rehearsing with the band, Moss decided to stay.
 When he became a member of the band—which was originally called Sex Gang Children—he suggested a name-change, being unhappy with the current name of the group.
 The band ultimately settled for Culture Club, drawing inspiration from the diversity of the group's members.

 In 1985, while still performing with Culture Club, he produced some tracks for the band Woyeyeh.

 Other works and Culture Club reunion (1987–2002)

 After Culture Club broke up in 1986, Moss released a single entitled "Jump to It" with the group Heartbeat UK.

 In 1989, under the name Rubberman, Moss released one white label record of an acid house instrumental track.
 Boy George used that backing track to create his own song, "After the Love".

 During 1991 and 1992, Moss was involved in another group, Promised Land, with his schoolfriend Nick Feldman.
 The two released two singles, "Something in the Air" and "Circle in the Square".

-In 1995, he met Sebastian Wocker, vocalist of the indie band Yeah, and soon joined them.
-For two years, the group played several concerts on the London circuit, made various television appearances and filmed one video, "Engerland", in 1997, at the former home of Hendon F.C.